The Fall of the Video Game Empire

 Either way, it is an indicator of what the video game industry has become: a corrupt, provisionally-redundant joke, and not even a very funny one.
 When it takes half a billion dollars to produce a game with that small of a repertoire, then we have entered Stage Two of a vicious cycle.
 Stage one was its beginnings: games like “Zelda”, where the industry was just beginning to show its true strides as something formidable, something worth investing in.
 Stage two is the present: over-financed crap that, though graphically impressive and fun to play, are still nothing worth $500 million in costs and expenses.
 Stage three is where the fun begins: recession.

-The movie industry went through this during the 1990s, when independent movies such as “The Blair Witch Project” were shuffling their feet along the multimillion dollar film industry.
-When “Titanic” released, it is understandable how that could have cost $200 million, but when a video game costs over twice that amount, it is speculative that the industry is heading down a dark and dangerous path.
+The movie industry went through this during the 1990s, when independent movies such as “The Blair Witch Project” were shuffling their feet along the multibillion dollar film industry.
+When “Titanic” released, it is understandable how that would have cost $200 million, but when a video game costs over twice that amount, it is speculative that the industry is heading down a dark and dangerous path.
 As a developer, I must say that the levels, the 3D models, the animations, the graphical relevance, and even the concept of programming were, in no way, worth $500 million.
-That leads one to believe that either the producers were socking away as much as they could simply because they knew they could, or that XBOX and PlayStation were charging as much as they possibly could on licensing fees just so Bungie could release via console, which is by designation the “most popular” way to play a video game (and even God doesn’t know why).
+That leads one to believe that either the producers were socking away as much as they could simply because they knew they were able to, or that XBOX and PlayStation were charging 1/3 of that $500 million on licensing fees just so Bungie could release via console, which is by designation the “most popular” way to play a video game (and even God doesn’t know why).

 People these days just want to run around and shoot each other.
 What ever happened to strategy?
 Trying to be quiet so you could sneak up on your enemy and slit their throat from behind?
-And if my character is truly a “ghost”, why can I only carry three guns at a time?
-And why do I have to access an Inventory menu to change weapons, which just blocks your view of what is going on around you (yes, they forgot to freeze the game when you access the Menu, meaning while you are switching weapons, an alien – I do not actually know what I am at war with…are they aliens?
-Am I an alien? – or another player is shooting at you).
-Though I am sure the trick is: only change weapons when you are in a safe place, the point still stands: this game did nothing new except add an MMO feel to “Halo”, though at least “Halo” made sense.
+And if my character is truly a “guardian of light”, why can I only carry three guns at a time?
+And why do I have to access an Inventory menu to change weapons, which just blocks your view of what is going on around me.
+Yes, they forgot to freeze the game when you access the Menu, meaning while you are switching weapons, an alien (I do not actually know what I am at war with…are they aliens?
+Am I an alien?), or another player (usually in the form of some fourteen-year-old in his toy room) is able to shoot at you.
+They could not have at least minimized the screen?
+Though I am sure the trick is: only change weapons when you are in a safe place, the point still stands that this game did nothing new except add an MMO feel to “Halo”, though at least “Halo” made sense.

 I am not bantering on about the game itself; that is not the issue at hand here.
 The issue, my friends, is that history repeats itself, time and time again.
 If the video game industry continues to zoom forward at lightning speed but without the indie market (by far the most fascinating) standing a chance, then we are doing nothing but monopolizing what we love.
 Sure, play the game, and enjoy it.
 But realize that this is the “Avatar” of video games (no that is not a good thing).
-You see, when “Avatar” released featuring 3D glasses, from thereon out the movie industry fell into a recession.
+You see, when “Avatar” released featuring 3D glasses as a customary feature, the film industry was subjected to replace creativity with mindlessness, consisting of cost-efficient and equally lucrative animated films and cartoonish, low-budget money guzzlers.
 Just take a look at the market to date.
 Most movies are animated, CGI, or cartoons (or all three, which I had no idea was possible), and they all require 3D glasses.
 Do you know how much it costs to make a 3D glass set?
-Somewhere around $5.00.
+Somewhere around $5.00, yet you will pay the $20 fee because you are being tricked by a business.

-They rent them to you for $20-ish, and then you have to give them back.
-So what extra fees are going to be down the road for video games?
-Now that we have reached this crescendo, where $500 million creates a subpar game, we may as well indulge ourselves in the thought that, perhaps the CEOs and Producers of these companies are not basing their budget on fact but fiction; they know they are a worthy development studio, and they know they can ask for $500 mill, so why not?
+Decline will hit.
+It happened to the film industry (note that recession does not necessarily imply loss of income; it can simply mean that the industry is on its way down, and eventually they will run out of ways to make animated characters look so damned cute and their stories will become as useless as those in “Destiny”).
+It is going to happen to the video game industry, as well, because once you have hit climax, the industry will begin to push for better games; it wants more.
+But now that we have reached this crescendo, where $500 million creates a subpar game, we may as well indulge ourselves in the thought that, perhaps the CEOs and Producers of these companies are not basing their budget on fact but fiction; they know they are a worthy development studio, and they know they can ask for $500 mill, so why not?
 What it is spent on is beyond me.
 So what is to become of the indie market?
-It will falter, and the mobile/console market will plummet, as well.
+It will falter, and the console market will plummet, as well.
 It is already on its way, with statistics pointing out that MMOs (unfortunately, that includes “Destiny”) are on the rise, and console games are dwindling down.
 What next?
 I can only predict.

 First, the market will panic; suddenly we have the almighty “Destiny” to compete with.
 So more money will be spent; more of the same games targeting the same demographic of players (which, believe it or not, is relatively small), until before long the budget breakeven point is not met via income.
 All the while, indie developers are struggling to bring actual innovation to life, but because so much money is being dispersed to the studios that “matter”, they will also falter.
 Soon, we will have nothing but over-bloated budgets and indie developers resorting to crowdfunding campaigns that don’t work.